buidler-labs/hashgraph-venin-docs/README.md

 [![Discord support channel](https://img.shields.io/discord/949250301792239686?style=flat-square)](https://discord.com/invite/4mYCre869F)
 ![contributions](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)

-### TODO
+The documentation sources accompanying our [Strato Js library](https://github.com/buidler-labs/hedera-strato-js), a [Hedera](https://hedera.com/) friendlier SDK alternative to developing dApps on the Hashgraph network.

 ## Contributions

-... are more then welcome!
-Head over to [our issues page](https://github.com/buidler-labs/hedera-strato-js/issues) and let us know your thoughts or, better yet, open that PR and lets discuss it there!
+Are we missing anything?
+Do you have any idea to improve our docs experience?
+Head over to [our issues page](https://github.com/buidler-labs/hedera-strato-docs/issues) and let us know your thoughts.

 Oh!
 And if you ever feel like talking to us, you can [reach us on discord](https://discord.gg/4mYCre869F).
 We're very friendly! 👨‍👩‍👧‍👦